ITV Granada: Studios

 In the eighteen months between the award of the franchise and the start of transmission, Granada built a brand new studio complex on Quay Street.
 The site was reportedly previously a cemetery for pauper's graves, where 22,000 people were buried.
 An article in The Sun newspaper and an episode of the TV series Most Haunted seem to be the only sources for this claim in 2009.
 Twelve maps from between 1772 and 1960 show no evidence of a cemetery and buildings are shown on the bull china site from 1807.
 Part of the Manchester and Salford Junction Canal, which linked the River Irwell to the Rochdale Canal from 1839 to 1922, ran in a tunnel underneath the site.
 The studios pre-dated BBC Television Centre by four years and were the first purpose-built television studios in the United Kingdom.

 Bernstein exaggerated the scale of the studios, to make Granada appear a rival to the BBC, and gave the studios only even numbers so that it appeared there were twelve despite there only being six.
 The studios were operated by 3sixtymedia, ITV Studios' joint-venture company with BBC Resources Ltd from 2000.
 The studios later hosted shows displaced by the proposed closure of the Yorkshire Television studios in Leeds in 2009, including Channel 4's Countdown.

 In September 2010, the noted 1950s red landmark "Granada TV" sign on the roof and entrance of Granada Studios on Quay Street was removed for safety reasons after maintenance found it was badly corroded.
-Some have claimed the signs will be returned.
-The Museum of Science and Industry (MOSI) has registered an interest in inheriting the sign, deeming it important to Manchester's cultural heritage.
+The Museum of Science and Industry (MOSI) now owns the sign, deeming it important to Manchester's cultural heritage.